RHEL/CentOS 7 64-Bit ##

 This article assumes you have at least basic knowledge of linux, know how to use the shell, and most importantly, you host your site on your own VPS.
-The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘sudo’ to the commands to get root privileges.
-I will show you through the step by step installation Django on a CentOS 7 server.
+The installation is quite simple.
+I will show you through the step by step installation Varnish Cache 4 on CentOS 7.

 Step 1.
 First, you need to enable EPEL repository on your system.